Wire (band): 1999 to present

 With Gotobed back in the line-up (now using his birth name, Robert Grey), the group initially reworked much of their back catalogue for a performance at Royal Festival Hall in 2000.
 Wire's reception during a short tour in early May of the US, and a number of UK gigs, convinced the band to continue.
-Two EPs and an album, Send (2003), followed, as well as collaborations with stage designer Es Devlin and artists Jake and Dinos Chapman.
+Two EPs, Read & Burn 01 and Read & Burn 02 were released in 2002.
+Seven of the tracks from the two EPs were collected with four previously unreleased tracks on the 2003 album, Send.
+Wire collaborated with stage designer Es Devlin and artists Jake and Dinos Chapman.
+In 2005, The Scottish Play: 2004, which contained recordings of live performances from this era, was released.

 In 2006, Wire's 1970s albums were remastered and re-released with the original vinyl track listings.
-A third Read & Burn EP was released in November 2007.

-A full-length album of new material entitled Object 47 was released in July 2008.
-Bruce Gilbert was not involved in this recording, although, according to Newman, he did feature in a minimal capacity on the third Read and Burn EP.
+In 2007, Read & Burn 03 was released.
+According to Newman, Gilbert featured in a minimal capacity on this EP; Gilbert would no longer feature in Wire after this release.
+Later, in 2020, Wire would release Send Ultimate which added a bonus disc to the Send album.
+Send Ultimate collected all the tracks from the first two Read and Burn EPs along with other unreleased material and both sides of the "Twelve Times You" single.
+A full-length album of new material entitled Object 47 was released in July 2008 with Wire now consisting of three members.

 In January 2011, Wire released Red Barked Tree, which according to the band's press release "rekindles a lyricism sometimes absent from Wire's previous work and reconnects with the live energy of performance, harnessed and channelled from extensive touring over the past few years".
 The album was written and recorded by Newman, Lewis and Grey, but speaking to Marc Riley on the day of the release, Newman introduced as "a new boy" guitarist Matt Simms (from It Hugs Back), who had been a touring member with the band since April 2010.

 In March 2013 the band released Change Becomes Us, their 13th studio album, which was very well received.
 Their fourteenth album, eponymously titled Wire, was released in April 2015.
 The following year, in April 2016, the band's 15th studio album, entitled Nocturnal Koreans, was released on their label Pinkflag.
-It consisted of eight songs recorded during the sessions for their previous album, but were cut from the track listing.
+The album consisted of eight songs recorded during the sessions for their previous album which were as of then unreleased.
 Stereogum named Nocturnal Koreans the Album of the Week.
 Reviews for the album were mostly positive.
-In 2017 Wire celebrated 40 years since their debut gig on 1 April 1977 by releasing their 16th studio album Silver/Lead and headlining the Los Angeles edition of their DRILL : FESTIVAL.
+In 2017 Wire celebrated 40 years since their debut gig on 1 April 1977 by releasing their 16th studio album, Silver/Lead, and headlining the Los Angeles edition of their DRILL : FESTIVAL.